gambitproject/gambit/doc/tools.logit.rst

 moves with zero probability.
 In such games, the implementation treats the beliefs at such information sets as being uniform across all member nodes.

+.. versionchanged:: 16.2.0

+   The criterion for accepting whether a point is sufficiently close to a Nash equilibrium to terminate the path-following is specified in terms of the maximum regret.
+This regret is interpreted as a fraction of the difference between the maximum and minimum payoffs in the game.

 .. program:: gambit-logit

 .. cmdoption:: -d